mindspore-ai/docs/tutorials/source_en/quick_start.md

 net_opt = nn.Momentum(net.trainable_params(), learning_rate=0.01, momentum=0.9)
 ```

-> For more information about using an optimizer in MindSpore, see [Optimizer](https://www.mindspore.cn/tutorial/en/master/optimization.html#optimizer).
+> For more information about using an optimizer in mindspore, see [Optimizer](https://www.mindspore.cn/tutorial/en/r1.3/optimization.html#optimizer).

 ## Training and Saving the Model